cran-task-views/ClinicalTrials/ClinicalTrials.md

 -   Package `r pkg("AGSDest")` This package provides tools and functions for parameter estimation in adaptive group sequential trials.
+-   Package `r pkg("BayesianMCPMod")` This package is an innovative method that improves the traditional MCPMod by systematically incorporating historical data, such as previous placebo group data.
+This R package offers functions for simulating, analyzing, and evaluating Bayesian MCPMod trials with normally distributed endpoints.
+    It enables the assessment of trial designs incorporating historical data across various true dose-response relationships and sample sizes.
+Robust mixture prior distributions, such as those derived with the Meta-Analytic-Predictive approach (Schmidli et al. (2014) <doi:10.1111/biom.12242>), can be specified for each dose group.
+    Resulting mixture posterior distributions are used in the Bayesian Multiple Comparison Procedure and modeling steps.
+The modeling step also includes a weighted model averaging approach (Pinheiro et al. (2014) <doi:10.1002/sim.6052>).
+    Estimated dose-response relationships can be bootstrapped and visualized.
 -   Package `r pkg("clinfun", priority = "core")` has
     functions for both design and analysis of clinical trials.
 For phase II trials, it has functions to calculate sample size, effect size,